cisagov/skeleton-golang-package/README.md

 If `flake.nix` changes or is modified you will also need to update the `flake.lock` file.
 You can do this by running: `nix flake update`.
-It is also recommended to then run `nix build` after this operation to ensure the build will be successful.
+It is also recommended to then run `nix build` after this operation to ensure that the build is successful.

 ## Testing ##